- Hospital admissions & discharge

 Obtaining independent living products can improve your safety and wellbeing, and also ensure you stay independent for longer.

-Find out about online shops for independent living products, and specialist retailers for people living with Alzheimer’s, dementia, hearing loss, low vision and disabilities.
+Find out about online shops for independent living products, and specialist retailers for people living with Alzheimer’s, dementia, limited mobility and other disabilities.

 Returning goods and shopping online